Clapper Claims Their Third World Spying on Trump Was "a Good Thing"

 We cannot have the U.S. government interfering in an election.
 We cannot have this again

-DoJ/FBI LEAKS AS THEY CLAIM REPUBLICANS WILL LEAK
+DoJ/FBI LEAKS — THEY CLAIM REPUBLICANS WILL LEAK

 The DoJ/FBI continually complains that the Congress will leak it if they find out who the source/spy is, yet they are the ones leaking the information about the spy.
 Most of us can guess who the spy is based on the information they released — it’s likely Stefan Halper.